Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and Rayleigh Environments: System Model

-This work focuses on strongly LoS $\mathbf{H}_\mathrm{rb}$ channels, where one ray is dominant but a scattered component is also present.
-This is a common and reasonable assumption for RIS systems, as the RIS can be located to exploit the LoS channel as seen in \cite{wu_intelligent_2019, nadeem_asymptotic_2020, alouini_exploiting_2021}.
+This work focuses on strongly \gls{LoS} $\mathbf{H}_\mathrm{rb}$ channels, where one ray is dominant but a scattered component is also present.
+This is a common and reasonable assumption for \gls{RIS} systems, as the \gls{RIS} can be located to exploit the \gls{LoS} channel as seen in \cite{wu_intelligent_2019, nadeem_asymptotic_2020, alouini_exploiting_2021}.
+We also assume that reliable \gls{CSI} is available for each individual link.
+Prior work has demonstrated that the \gls{UE}-\gls{RIS} and \gls{RIS}-\gls{BS} channels can be estimated separately, as in \cite{hu_two_2021, ling_two_2023}.
+Hence, we anticipate that analogous methods could be applied here.